What is in this leaflet

 - viral, fungal and bacterial infections

-- hair loss (particularly following a kidney transplant), which is reversible in most cases
+- hair loss (particularly following a kidney transplant)

 - diarrhoea, usually with blood and mucus

 If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

 - allergic type reactions e.g. skin rash, itching and difficulty breathing, wheezing or coughing

 - muscle weakness, with or without a skin rash